ogivuk/home-it/transmission/README.md

 ## Description

-`transmission` is a lightweight BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end.
+**Transmission** is a lightweight BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end.

-The goal of this guide is to create a stateless container running `transmission` that is:
+The goal of this guide is to create a stateless container running transmission that is:

 * based on an image built from scratch (well known image + installation) using a Dockerfile.
 * stateless, with all interfaces (state information + communication ports) well defined.